ssc-oscar/oscar.py/README.md

 # Python interface for OSCAR data

+> [!NOTE]
+> New projects may want to use the [python-woc](https://github.com/ssc-oscar/python-woc) package instead.
+It's fast, easy to install, and provides a more complete interface to the data.

 This is a convenience library to access World of Code data (WoC; it was referred internally as oscar while development, hence the name).